fuzzylogicxx/fuzzylogic/posts/fuzzy-logic-show-rbv-220423.md

 draft: false

 ---
-My latest radio show is dedicated tc o Ryuichi Sakamoto, who sadly died recently.
-I played a couple of tracks by the great man alongside more of my favourite electronic music in various flavours.
+My latest radio show is dedicated to Ryuichi Sakamoto, who sadly died recently.
+I played a couple of tracks by the great man alongside more of my favourite music.
 ---

 This month I went for a set of reggae, electronics and other assorted good vibes.